Level of difficulty 2.75

 There is no such thing as a “short rib.”
 The term is used to refer to normal sized ribs that have been “cut short.”
 At the end of the rib bones that most of us have seen attached to prime rib, slices are taken from the rib cage as it approaches the sternum/belly.

 There are usually 3-4 rib bones visible.
-“English cut” short ribs are thicker (2″) like these, and the “Flanken cut“ are somewhat thinner.
+“English cut” short ribs are thicker (2″-3″) like these, whereas the “Flanken cut“ are somewhat thinner.

 The skin side will have a layer of fat in varying thickness.
 Some chefs are insistent to remove this, where others prefer to remove it after cooking.
 Some of us just leave it on there!